ginetta/skeleton/README.md

 It will generate all the files, start a server and open your browser with the project index

 ## <a id="templates">Jade templates, Data and translation</a>
+### Jade
+We choose jade because it always renders valid HTML and it makes it easy to work in a modular way.
+It brings some key features like mixins and blocks promotes code reuse and maintainability.
+### Data & Translations
+Optionally you can store Data, even languages specific in, a JSON file.
+This data will be available in all jade files

 ## <a id="reusable-components">Reusable Components</a>